pyg-team/pytorch_geometric/docs/source/notes/load_csv.rst

       }
     )

-This :class:`~torch_geometric.data.HeteroData` object is the native format of heterogenous graphs in PyTorch Geometric and can be used as input for :ref:`heterogenous graph models <hgtutorial>`.
+This :class:`~torch_geometric.data.HeteroData` object is the native format of heterogenous graphs in PyG and can be used as input for :ref:`heterogenous graph models <hgtutorial>`.

 .. note::